Xilinx/Vitis-Tutorials/Hardware_Acceleration/Feature_Tutorials/07-using-hbm/3_BW_Explorations.md

-#### Conclusion: The RAMA IP significantly improves memory access efficiency in cases where the required memory access exceeds 256 MB (one HBM pseudo-channel)
+#### Conclusion: The RAMA IP significantly improves memory access efficiency in cases where the required random memory access exceeds 256 MB (one HBM pseudo-channel)